 Step 5: Open Sound settings to verify detection

-Step 6: For 3.5mm jacks, try the front panel if using rear ports (or vice versa)
+Step 6: For 3.5mm jacks, try the front panel if you are using rear ports (or vice versa)

 Step 7: Check Device Manager for the new entry

 Front panel audio connectors sometimes require separate cable connections inside the computer case.
-In contrast, rear panel ports directly connect to the motherboard, offering more reliable detection.
+By contrast, rear panel ports connect directly to the motherboard, which generally provides more reliable detection.

 Check BIOS/UEFI Settings for Disabled Audio

-Older computers or custom-built systems sometimes have audio hardware disabled at the firmware level.
-Consequently, Windows cannot detect devices that BIOS turns off, making this a critical checkpoint.
+On older computers or custom-built systems, audio hardware is sometimes disabled at the firmware level.
+When this happens, Windows cannot detect any devices because the motherboard itself has shut them off — making this a critical checkpoint for persistent issues.

 Step 1: Restart the computer